Last updated May 11th, 2022.

 Freehold Versus Leasehold Property Ownership

-To understand how leasehold ownership works, let’s begin by discussing an ownership system that you’re likely more accustomed to – freehold property ownership.
+To understand how leasehold ownership works, let’s begin by discussing an ownership system that you’re likely more accustomed to – freehold real estate ownership.

-Leasehold property ownership, on the other hand, is slightly more complicated.
-Under such a system, you sign a lease that allows you to own a property for a certain amount of time.
+Leasehold property ownership, on the other hand, is slightly more complex.
+Under such a system, you sign a lease that allows you to own real estate for a certain amount of time.
 Once that time has passed, you may or may not be able to renew your lease on that property.

 Finally, after your lease expires, ownership of the property will revert back to the government or the original owner unless you choose to renew your lease.